 Expect to pay over $3,000 for an interior wall demolition, along with rebuilding and repainting.
 Load-bearing walls can be removed but it may cost you more and it’s advisable that you work with a skilled contractor on that kind of project.

 If you’ve just gone to the edge of your budget on a new home, it’s hard to imagine how you could afford to put any more money into it.
 Working with a Clever Partner Agent gives you access to a top-rated agent who is committed to saving you money along the buying process.
-In 40 states, they even qualify you for a $1,000 rebate or up to 1% on a home over $500,000 to ensure that you can put that extra money back into shaping your dream home.
+In some states, they even qualify you for Clever Cash Back to ensure that you can put that extra money back into shaping your dream home.

 Contact Clever and we’ll pair you with a Partner Agent who can find you a great deal on a home worth investing in.